FelixOnline/v2/content/articles/2011-11-24-have-sex-then-select.md

  - /science/1805/have-sex-then-select
 imported: true
 comments:
+ - value: >
- - I love cockOh hi Im so pretty and guys buy me drinks arent I fabulousInteresting article More on this less on sexism thanksI told you guys that a womans organs shut down when shes raped God Bless America
+     I love cock.,Oh hi I'm so pretty and guys buy me drinks arent I fabulous?!,Interesting article.
+More on this, less on sexism thanks.,I told you guys that a woman's organs shut down when she's raped.
+God Bless America.

 # Article Taxonomies
 categories: